-The Committee of Fifty for the Investigation of the Liquor Problem was formed to study Scientific Temperance Instruction.
+The Committee of Fifty for the Investigation of the Liquor Problem was formed to study Scientific Temperance Instruction

-However, the content of the Scientific Temperance Instruction was anything but scientific.
+But the content of the Scientific Temperance Instruction was anything but scientific.
 The textbooks endorsed by the Woman’s Christian Temperance Union (WCTU) were not scientific.
 Indeed, they were propaganda.
 Yet textbooks lacking WCTU endorsement also lacked markets.

 Books endorsed by the WCTU reflected a specific view.
 It was that that “any quantity of alcohol in any form was toxic.”
 And also that “when consumed regularly [it] produced inheritable disorders into the third generation.”2

 sometimes one is sick or suffers very much because of wrong things that his parents or grand-parents did.
 Over in the poor-house is a man who does not know as much as most children four years old.
 That is because he is the child of drinking parents whose poisoned life blood tainted his own.

 Many men and women are insane because they inherit disordered bodies and minds.
 This was caused by the drinking habits of their parents.
 The descendants of “moderate drinkers” differ in this way as well as those of the drunkard.
 This is called the law of heredity.
 It is one of God’s laws.
 Just like earthly laws, it helps right living and punishes those who disobey.3